cornerpirate/rdp-enum/README.md

 ```
 PS C:\Users\testuser\Desktop> .\rdp-enum.ps1
 Checking: RDPServer
 [*] PortNumber                  : Malware will look for 3389 by default.
 Consider altering this.
 [*] SecurityLayer               : You are using the most secure TLS implementation.
-[*] MinEncryptionLevel  : Encryption levels are not set to 'FIPS-Compliant'.
+[*] MinEncryptionLevel          : Encryption levels are not set to 'High' or 'FIPS-Compliant'.
+[*] UserAuthentication (NLA)    : NLA is required
 ```

 It uses a green font for good configurations and red for things that can be worked on.